-Play, Dine, Relax and Enjoy Nature at Streamsong Resort
+Streamsong Resort: Play, Dine, Relax and Enjoy Nature in Southeast Tampa

 By Jennifer Audette

 Your journey into nature and serenity is about to begin.

 The resort, set on 16,000 acres of unused Mosaic Company phosphate property, is an intriguing mix of nature and sophistication, space and structure, tranquility and technology.

 Much global acclaim has been given to Streamsong’s two golf courses (a third one is being added), but not as much has been divulged about its inviting accommodations, which include the 228-room, six-story hotel lodge and a more private 12-room clubhouse just off the courses.

 Inside the Lodge, you’ll find caramel- and dark-chocolate-colored furniture in a sleek,1950s Amish style.
 The curvatures, enormous windows and simple lines are reminiscent of Frank Lloyd Wright’s architecture.

 “The minimalism, the clean lines,” said Tom Parke, spokesman for Streamsong Resort, “are to give you that contrast of clean lines and nature you find on the golf course.”

 Its remoteness is also by design, as is the long road into the resort.
 “There are no neighbors.”

 “It’s quiet in the evening,” Parke says as he walks out onto the zen-like lawn that offers a stunning view of the sun setting over the lake.
 “You actually hear wildlife.”